HomechevronRightAbout The Manchester Bee

 BEE FRIENDLY BUNDLE

 You don’t have to be based in Manchester to do your bit to help save the bees.
-We’ve got a Bee Friendly Bundle which includes a ready-made bee house and bee-friendly blooms, so you can help save the bees across the UK.
+We’ve got a Bee Friendly Bundle which includes a ready-made bee house and bee-friendly lavender plant, so you can help save the bees across the UK.